One Canadian Economy Act: Reception

-The Building Canada Act—contained in Part 2 of the bill—has received substantial criticism from indigenous groups.
+The Building Canada Act — contained in Part 2 of the bill – has received substantial criticism from Indigenous groups.
 On the same day the bill was tabled, the Assembly of First Nations announced a meeting of chiefs to coordinate a response to it.
 Indigenous groups accused the government of wanting to give itself the power to "bulldoze" their rights, and have questioned the pretense it has been passed under.
 Another point of criticism is the fact that the government only gave them a week to review the bill before introducing it.
 The bill has also been linked to legislation enacted by the Ford government in Ontario, which was passed earlier in the year against indigenous opposition, also with the purpose of responding to the trade war and expediting the development of infrastructure projects.
-The Nishnawbe Aski Nation, a group of 49 First Nations in northern Ontario, warned both governments of a "long, hot summer" if the bills weren't withdrawn.
+The Nishnawbe Aski Nation, a group of 49 First Nations in northern Ontario, warned both governments of a "long, hot summer" if the bills were not withdrawn.
+The bill also received criticism for the new powers that it gives Cabinet.

 The Act has also received criticism from environmental groups, including Ecojustice and West Coast Environmental Law.
 Progressive politicians likened Carney to Conservative Prime Minister Stephen Harper, for his purported disregard for the environment.
 NDP MP Alexandre Boulerice described the fast-tracking provisions as "Harper’s dreams coming true", while Liberal MP Nathaniel Erskine-Smith—the sole member of the Liberal caucus to vote against the bill—said the Act would "make Harper blush".
 Carney rejected the comparisons, saying that the measures and the expedited passage of the bill were justified in the context of the economic emergency facing Canada.
 He also announced summits with indigenous groups over the summer to address their concerns.

 The Building Canada Act has received support from business associations and some trade unions, who highlighted the impact of long approval times for projects under Canada's existing regime.
 Sean Strickland, the director of an association representing 14 unions in construction, maintenance and fabrication, urged all parties to quickly to adopt the bill, stressing the serious consequences for trades workers due to the economic effects of American tariffs.
 Additionally, the Canadian Chamber of Commerce applauded the bill, saying that it "rises to meet the moment" of the trade war.
 The Free Trade and Labour Mobility in Canada Act has also been much less controversial than part 2, with most opposition parties supporting it.